In economics, present bias is a time-inconsistent model of delay discounting. It is one of the cornerstones of behavioural economics.

 Simply put, shoppers prefer immediate rewards over delayed gratification.

-- Have it now – If you run any sort of free gift or reward scheme for you brand and if the reward is instant, shout that from the trees.
+- Have it now – if you run any sort of free gift or reward scheme for you brand, make the reward is instant and shout that from the trees!

-- Rungs up the ladder – You can run schemes where shoppers are rewarded over time (think coffee cup stamps and a free cup after so many).
-These work better if you give shoppers a couple of free stamps to start them off, then they are proven to be more likely to continue the journey to the end of the process.
+- Rungs up the ladder – you can run schemes where shoppers are rewarded over time (think coffee cup stamps and a free cup after so many).
+Give shoppers a couple of free stamps to start them off, then they are proven to be more likely to continue the journey to the end of the process.

 Acknowledging that present bias exists and evaluating trade-offs between now and the future will help you do the right thing for your brand.